 - How are primary care practices paid?

-- Performance-Based Incentive Payment: QualChoice will pay retrospectively and annually an incentive payment based on how well the practice performs on clinical quality measures and on utilization measures that drive total cost of care.
-The incentive payment will be based on both quality and utilization reports.
-Reporting data will be collected from claims and Category II CPT Codes (non-billable codes).
-Each practice should have minimum of 50 attributed members captured on a quarterly attribution report to qualify for performance incentive payment.
+- Performance-Based Incentive Payment: QualChoice pays retrospectively and annually an incentive payment based on how well the practice performs on clinical quality measures and on utilization measures that drive total cost of care.
+The incentive payment is based on both quality and utilization reports.
+Reporting data is collected from claims and Category II CPT Codes (non-billable codes).

-- How will a provider recognize the care coordination payments on their Remittance Advice?
-Care coordination payments will be made through normal claims payment.
-Clinics will see a claim payment for assigned members under CPT code CPCPO for CPC+ or CPT code PCMH1 for PCMH.
-For example, the provider RA will show a claim for an assigned member for a date of service in April, May or June for CPT code CPCPO or PCMH1 with the assigned PMPM amount as the allowed amount.
+- How does a provider recognize the care coordination payments on their Remittance Advice?
+Care coordination payments are made through normal claims payment.
+Clinics will see a claim payment for assigned members under CPT code CPCPO.
+For example, the provider RA will show a claim for an assigned member for a date of service in April, May or June for CPT code CPCPO with the assigned PMPM amount as the allowed amount.

 - What is the timeline for performance incentive payments?
 An annual performance incentive payment will be made to eligible practices during the quarter following the performance year.

-- How will the amount of the incentive bonus be determined?
-The amount of the payment will depend on the degree of variance from the average.
+- How is the amount of the incentive bonus determined?
+The amount of the payment depends on the degree of variance from the average.
 In other words, the higher the practice performance above the average of practices, the higher the payment amount.

 - How do providers submit reports?
 Sign in to My Account at QualChoice.com to upload your reports.

 - What is the timeline for attribution and performance reports?
 CPC + member rosters are published the first of each month.
-PCMH member rosters are published at the end of each month.
 Performance reports are published quarterly.
-PCMH reports will begin in fall 2018 when there is sufficient data for publication.

 - Where can I find more information?